This document defines the terms and conditions by which Molesey School of Ballet agrees to deliver its services.

 Leaving notice

-Half a term’s notice is required in writing to Molesey School of Ballet should a student wish to withdraw from any classes or from the school.
+Half a term’s notice, or fees in lieu, is required should a student wish to withdraw from any class(es) or from the school.
+Notice periods do not include holidays.
+Notices should be sent in writing to:

 Molesey School of Ballet must receive the notice on or before the last day of the previous half term.
 Failure to do so will result in being liable for half a term’s fees.
-Molesey School of ballet will not accept notices sent during the summer holidays should a student wish to leave the school or a class in September.
-Please refer to the table below for the correct dates.

 Leaving Notice to be given BEFORE

-October half term First day of Autumn term
+October half term First day of autumn term

-End of Autumn term First day of October half term
+End of autumn term First day of October half term

-February half term First day of Spring term
+February half term First day of spring term

-End of Spring term First day of February half term
+End of spring term First day of February half term

-May half term First day of Summer term
+May half term First day of summer term

-End of Summer term First day of May half term
+End of summer term First day of May half term

 Should a student wish to withdraw from their class(es) temporarily, the same notice conditions apply.